During Steelers game, an all-out assault on ESPN 'Monday Night Football' crew

 Conner: I want people to recognize me for being a 3-down back, not a cancer survivorESPN Broadcasters: Cancer, cancer, cancer, blah blah blah, Bell, cancer, Bell, Oh look, Conner runs for 17 yards to win the game, Bell.— Jimmy Norkewicz (@Dorkewicz) September 25, 2018

 To be clear, not all of those tweets were from Steelers fans.
-But that sentiment was expressed by many I interact with and follow.
+But that sentiment was expressed by many with whom I interact and follow.
 Those were consistent themes locally, too.

 All night.
 A thousand times over.

 Even as someone, who tends to be more gracious than the norm when it comes to evaluating broadcasts, I've got to agree with a lot of that.
-Tessitore and Witten did come off as NFL water-carriers when it came to the roughing the quarterback calls at first.
+Tessitore and Witten did come off as NFL water-carriers when it came to the roughing-the-quarterback calls at first.
 Their critical analysis of the first few flags was delicate at best until Morelli's crew got arm-weary from throwing so many.

 There was a decidedly pro-management feel about the Le'Veon Bell situation as well, especially as opposed to McFarland's stance.
 But to be fair, that could've been more of a difference of opinion than it was necessarily an agenda from the booth.